Only a Dream

 Your white light of protection

-This short meditation invites children to imagine white light all around them and others the people they love, offering a sense of protection and peace through the night.
+This short meditation invites children to imagine a ball of white light all around them and others they love, offering a sense of protection and peace through the night.
 I did this visualization with my own children at bedtime for several years, and my daughter now continues the tradition with her own daughter.
 My granddaughter has listened to this recording hundreds of times and still asks for it every night.
-You can choose to listen to the recording below or read the script that follows the story in the book.
+You can choose to listen to the recording below, read the script that follows the story in the book, or listen on Insight Timer.

 BEDTIME LOVINGKINDNESS